National History Bee and Bowl – Middle School and Elementary Division Staff

 David Madden is the founder and Executive Director of The National History Bee and Bowl.
 Having played quiz bowl for four years at Ridgewood High School from 1995-1999, college quizbowl for two years at Princeton University, and been involved on a full-time basis overseeing NHBB since 2010, he is well-versed with all the formats, concerns, and issues surrounding academic competition.
 He is committed to high standards for tournaments, well-written questions, and the growth of academic quiz tournaments throughout the world.
 He is a former 19-day champion on Jeopardy! as well as a member of the team that won the 2019 Jeopardy!
 All Star Games tournament, a published art historian, and a runner and skier in his spare time.
 He was taking courses to become a high school history teacher himself when he had the idea to run a history-themed quiz bowl tournament: the Tri-State History Bowl attended by 34 teams in May 2010.
 Soon after that, he put his teaching plans on hold to establish The National History Bee and Bowl.
 Aside from NHBB, he also has established the other member competitions in the International Academic Competitions network, including the International Geography Bee, United States Geography Olympiad, the National Science Bee, and the US Academic Bee and Bowl, among others.
 He is also the founder of the International History Olympiad which brings together the best history students from around the world every two years.
 He can be reached at firstname.lastname@example.org.

-Nolwenn Madden is the Head of the Middle School and Elementary Divisions and co-Executive Director of International Academic Competitions.
+Nolwenn Madden is the Co-Executive Director of International Academic Competitions and Director of the US Middle School and Elementary Divisions .
 Prior to her career in academic competitions, Nolwenn studied at the French grande école EM Lyon where she received a MS in Management.
-She also worked as a translator for booking.com before launching the International History Bee and Bowl in 2011 and getting about 30 countries involved in it.
+She also worked as a translator for booking.com before launching the International History Bee and Bowl in 2011 and expanding its programs to over 30 countries.
 She has organized and directed hundreds of tournaments for IAC throughout North America, Europe, Asia, Australia, and New Zealand.
 In her spare time, she enjoys playing the ukulele and the cello, skiing, cooking, and traveling.
 She can be reached at email@example.com.